CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 In this task, we are using Azure AI Foundry to analyze a receipt image with prebuilt AI models, extracting key details like merchant information, transaction date, and total amount.

-You are now ready to analyze a receipt for the fictitious Northwind Traders retail company.
+You are now ready to analyze a fictitious Northwind Traders retail company receipt.

 1. In the **Overview (1)** page of your project, on the left-hand menu on the screen, select **AI Services (2)**.